Question: Which of the following book formats has the highest year over year growth in the last three years?

 If chose A, you’re absolutely correct.
 Unless you’ve been living in a cave for the last few years, you have experienced the “advent of audio.”

 Think about it—we listen to podcasts in our cars and at the gym, portable high-quality Bluetooth speakers are abundant and everyone is listening to audiobooks.
-As a matter of fact, 77 million Americans listened to an audiobook in 2016 and most audiobook consumers listen to 15 books a year on average!
+As a matter of fact, almost half of all Americans listened to an audiobook last year and the audiobook market is nearly 3.5 billon dollars!

 Putting this together, the audiobook market is growing at a rate of 30% per year, which nearly quadruples the growth rate for eBooks.
 This is a wave you have to catch!